juliaolivieri/COMP_162_2024/lecture15/classwork15.md

 1. Use `.iloc[]` to subset to a DataFrame only containing gems, and no "rock"
 1. **(CW) Use `.loc[]` to subset to a DataFrame only containing gems, and no "rock"**
 1. Assign an entry to be "topaz" and an entry to be "amethyst" in such a way that you can still index to include all gems and no "rock".
 Use both methods to index into only the gems in the augmented DataFrame.
+1. Translate this R script to a python script up through `summary(taxis)` (so, create a jupyter notebook that performs this same analysis): https://juliaolivieri.github.io/

 ## Part 2